Bernhard von Bülow: Early career

-In 1873 his father became Secretary of State for Foreign Affairs in the German government, serving under Bismarck.
+In 1873 his father became State Secretary for Foreign Affairs in the German government, serving under Bismarck.
 Bülow entered the diplomatic corps.
 His first short assignments were to Rome, St. Petersburg, Vienna and then Athens.
 In 1876, he was appointed attaché to the German embassy in Paris, attended the Congress of Berlin as a secretary and became second secretary to the embassy in 1880.

 In 1884, he had hoped to be posted to London but instead became first secretary at the embassy in St. Petersburg.
 On the way to his new assignment, he stayed for a couple of days at Varzin with the Bismarck family.
 Bismarck explained that he considered relations with Russia much more important than with Britain and so he had posted Bülow there.
 Bismarck reported himself as impressed by Bülow's calmness and demeanour during the interview.
 In Russia, he acted as chargé d'affaires in 1887 and advocated the ethnic cleansing of Poles from Polish territories of the German Empire in a future armed conflict.
 Bülow wrote regularly to the Foreign Office, complaining about his superior, Ambassador Schweinitz, who, however, was well-liked.
 Bülow earned for himself a reputation as only a schemer.
 In 1885, Friedrich von Holstein noted that Bülow was attempting to have Prince Chlodwig von Hohenlohe-Schillingsfürst removed as ambassador to France to get the post despite meanwhile exchanging friendly letters with him.

 On 9 January 1886, still in St. Petersburg, he married Maria Anna Zoe Rosalia Beccadelli di Bologna, Principessa di Camporeale, Marchesa di Altavilla, whose first marriage with Count Karl von Dönhoff had been annulled by the Holy See in 1884.
 The princess, an accomplished pianist and pupil of Franz Liszt, was a stepdaughter of Marco Minghetti and the daughter of Donna Laura Minghetti (née Acton).
 She had been married for sixteen years and had three children.
 Bülow previously had numerous love affairs, but the marriage was intended to further his career.
 In 1888, he was offered the choice of appointments to Washington, DC, or Bucharest, and chose Bucharest, as Maria objected to the prospect of traveling to the United States and leaving her family behind.
 He spent the next five years scheming to be appointed to Rome, where his wife was well connected.
 King Umberto I of Italy was persuaded to write to Kaiser Wilhelm that he would be pleased if Bülow became ambassador there, which occurred in 1893.